Ricardogll/Audio-Research/docs/readme.md

 ![](images/10.png)

 In order to know what playlist we are playing currently lets add a PlaylistType variable.
-And don't forget to make it start in CASUAL or BATTLE in our constructor.